pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Covid-Indicator/README.md

 ## Summary

-This Adaptive Card Extension allows a user to get information about COVID-19 cases per country.
+This Adaptive Card Extension (ACE) allows a user to get information about COVID-19 cases per country.
 The data is retrieved from <https://rapidapi.com/api-sports/api/covid-193/> via REST API and updated every hour.

 The following images are examples of this ACE.